-Are you ready for the ESL clothes activities?
+Are you ready for ESL clothes activities?
+It’s a popular word category in most ESL textbooks for beginners.
 Let’s get to it!

 #1: Flyswatter Whiteboard Game

 If you want to have some serious fun in your English class, then you’ll want to consider trying out the Flyswatter Game.
-The way it works is that you write a bunch of clothing related vocabulary words in random fashion on the board.
+The way it works is that you write a bunch of clothing-related vocabulary words in a random fashion on the board.

 Then, divide the class into two teams.
 One student from each team comes to the front and gets a flyswatter.
 You can give hints about a certain word and the first student to hit that word gets a point for their team.
 Start your hints off as more general and then get to more specific.
 For example: